CafeVariomeUoL/cv4-registry/README.md

 ## Licences and Third-Party Libraries

-The software itself is licensed under GPLv3.0 or later.
+The software itself is licensed under MIT.
 See the [LICENSE](LICENSE) file for details.
+The upstream project is licensed under GPLv3.0 or later.
+This fork has obtained permissions from the original author to re-license under MIT.

 The software uses several third-party libraries, but does not re-distribute most of them.
 The ones that are bundled and re-distributed are: